v2saumb/conferencecentral/README.md

-* **View Users Wishlist:** New Screen to view users wishlist
+* **View Users Wish list:** New Screen to view user’s wish list

-![alt text][wishlist]
+![alt text][wish list]

 ---

-* **Other Screen Changes:**  Other screens have been modified to accomodate the new functionality A new notification system has been added for floating error messages.
+* **Other Screen Changes:**  Other screens have been modified to accommodate the new functionality A new notification system has been added for floating error messages.

 * **Email Confirmations :** Email confirmations have been added when session , speaker, conference is created/ modified

-* **Task Queues :** Featured Speaker functionalityhas been implemented using the task queues
+* **Task Queues :** Featured Speaker functionality has been implemented using the task queues

 ## Setup
 ###Prerequisites
-Following are some of the prerequsits for the development environment
+Following are some of the prerequisites for the development environment

 1. Google Account
 1. Google App Engine SDK for python